natevanee/Limno-Explorer/README.md

 # Limno-Explorer
-Data aggregation visualization App.
-Companion to my thesis on river loading into Lake Michigan
+## A data aggregation visualization App.

+This App is a companion to my MS thesis on river nutrient loading and natural SRP buffering mechanisms for the Milwaukee and Sheboygan River's in Wisconsin.

+It shows phosphorus fractionation data (e.g. dissolved, particulate, bioavailable, unavailable) as well as a suite of other ancillary data.